€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Overall structure of the remuneration package

-The members of the Company’s Board of Directors receive remuneration for their involvement in the work of the Board and its committees.
-The maximum amount for the total remuneration paid to all Board members was set at €1,600,000 by resolution of the shareholders at the Shareholders’ General Meeting of 17 April 2019.
-This limit applies to the remuneration paid to Board members for one calendar year, regardless of the date of payment.
-It does not include remuneration paid to executive company officers serving on the Board, who receive remuneration only as provided by the policy mentioned in paragraph 4.1.2 below.
+The Company’s directors receive remuneration for their service as members of the Board and its committees and for their involvement inthe work carried out by these bodies.
+The maximum aggregate amount of remuneration paid to Board members was set at €1,600,000by resolution of the shareholders at the Shareholders’ General Meeting of 17 April 2019.
+This limit applies to the remuneration paid todirectors for one calendar year, regardless of the date of payment.
+It does not include remuneration paid to executive company officersserving on the Board, who receive remuneration only as provided by the policy mentioned in paragraph 4.1.2 below, nor that paid todirectors representing employees as part of their employment.
+Remuneration received by directors is paid twice each year in arrears aftersix months of completed service.

 • At the outset, Board members receive annual fixed remuneration consisting of:

-- basic remuneration equal to €25,000 for each Director;
+- basic remuneration equal to €26,500 for each Director;

 - with additional remuneration of:

-- €30,000 for the Lead Director;
+- €55,000 for the Lead Director,

-- €20,000 for Board committee chairmen;
+- €20,000 for Board committee chairmen,

-- €10,000 for Audit Committee members;
+- €10,000 for Audit Committee members,

-- €5,500 for Remuneration Committee members;
+- €5,500 for Remuneration Committee members,

-- €5,500 for Appointments and Corporate Governance Committee members;
+- €5,500 for Appointments and Corporate Governance Committee members,

-- €4,000 for Strategy and CSR Committee members.
+- €4,000 for permanent members of the Strategy and CSR Committee.

-- €3,500 for each Board meeting at which they are physically present.
-This remuneration is halved to €1,750 per meeting if they take part via video or audio conferencing.
-If more than one Board meeting is held on the same day, this remuneration is paid only once, with the exception of the two meetings held before and after the Shareholders’ General Meeting, when Board members receive two payments, their amounts depending on the manner of participation in these meetings.
+- €3,500 for each Board meeting during the year at which they are physically present.
+If more than one Board meeting is held on the same day, this fee is paid only once, with the exception of the two meetings held before and after the Shareholders’ General Meeting, when directors receive two payments, their amounts depending on the manner of participation in these meetings.

-- €1,500 for each committee meeting at which they are physically present, with this amount halved, to €750, for participation via video or audio conferencing.
-This amount is paid to any Board member participating on a voluntary basis in a meeting of the Strategy and CSR Committee.
-If a committee holds more than one meeting on the same day, this amount is paid only once.
+- €1,500 for each meeting of a Board committee during the year at which they are physically present.
+If a committee holds more than one meeting on the same day, this fee is paid only once.

-- Provided they are physically present at these meetings, additional amounts are paid as follows:
+- Provided they are physically present at meetings of the Board or of any of its committees, additional amounts are paid to directors as follows:

-- €2,000 for Board members who reside outside Europe.
+- €6,000 per meeting for directors who reside outside Europe.

-If the Board or any of its committees holds more than one meeting on the same day, this amount is paid only once.
+If the Board or any of its committees holds more than one meeting on the same day, this additional amount is paid only once.

-Board members are entitled to the reimbursement of expenses they have incurred in the exercise of their duties and, in particular, any travel and accommodation costs connected with attending meetings of the Board and its committees.
+Directors are entitled to the reimbursement of expenses they have incurred in the exercise of their duties and, in particular, any travel and accommodation costs connected with attending meetings of the Board and its committees.

-At the Shareholders’ General Meeting of 12 April 2022, in accordance with the provisions of Article L.22-10-8 II of the French Commercial Code, shareholders will be asked to vote on the remuneration policy for Board members, as presented above.
+At the Shareholders’ General Meeting of 9 April 2024, in accordance with the provisions of Article L.22-10-8 II of the French Commercial Code, shareholders will be asked to vote on the remuneration policy for Board members, as presented above.

 Remuneration policy for executive company officers, and specifically for Xavier Huillard, Chairman and Chief Executive Officer